Deep-Symmetry/carabiner/README.md

 A status response will also be sent when you first connect to Carabiner, and whenever the Link session tempo changes, as well as whenever the number of Link peers changes.

+> :stopwatch: **About Link Timestamps:** The `:start` value in the
+> above message, and the time and `:when` values sent and returned in
+> the commands below, are expressed in microseconds, but they are
+> *not* interchangeable with values returned by the normal "wall
+> clock" system clock you use to determine the current time of day.
+> Link needs to use a monotonically increasing clock that is not
+> affected by things like leap seconds or NTP server synchronization.
+> In Java you can obtain Link-compatible timestamps using the
+> `System.nanoTime()` method.
+If you are working in other languages,
+> you will need to experiment in order to find out how to read the
+> same clock that Link is using.

 ### bpm